waleyinka/cowjacket_dbt/README.md

 ### State-Based CI Design

-The project architecture supports state-based CI with deferral using:
+The project architecture supports **state-based CI with deferral** using:

 ```bash
 dbt build --select state:modified+ --defer
 ```

-However, during development on the dbt Cloud Starter trial, cross-job artifact persistence is not reliably available.
+However, during development on the **dbt Cloud Starter trial**, cross-job artifact persistence is not reliably available.
-For this reason, CI is intentionally locked to full builds while preserving a design that can switch to state-based CI without any code changes once artifact persistence is enabled.
+For this reason, CI is intentionally locked to full builds while preserving a design that can switch to state-based **CI without any code changes** once artifact persistence is enabled.

 This trade-off is explicitly documented and intentional.